afse-logo-icon afse-logo-text

 What is sustainability?

-Farmers have long understood that a healthy environment is necessary for farming to continue for future generations.
-As environmental stewards, farmers contribute in many ways including, responsible use of agrochemicals, adopting new efficient technologies, responsibly managing land uses and fostering biodiversity.
-Along with all members of society, farmers must also strive to reduce waste and pollution to reduce their impact on the environment.
+As environmental stewards, farmers use agrochemicals responsibly, adopt efficient technologies, and manage land use and foster biodiversity.
+Along with all members of society, farmers also strive to reduce waste and pollution to reduce their impact on the environment.

 Why does sustainability matter?